oscar-strasser/public-narratives/brownfield-recovery-potential.md

 ## Solution Capability

-The Brownfield Recovery Potential (BRP) Capability is the service which provides the answers to the above questions related to brownfields as described in the following.
-The service may be tried out free of charge at pre-commercialization stage because of sponsorship provided by [ESA Network of Resources](#network-of-resources-\(nor\)).
+The Brownfield Recovery Potential (BRP) Capability is a service which provides the answers to the questions above related to brownfields as described in the following paragraph.
+The service may be tried out free of charge at pre-commercialization stage because of a sponsorship provided by [ESA Network of Resources](#network-of-resources-\(nor\)).

 ### BRP Map